 The Air Force Chaplain Corps offers the MarriageCare program.
 Check with your installation’s chaplain to see what’s available in your area.
 The MarriageCare program offers:

 - Weekend retreats to help couples to revitalize their marriage while taking a break from military duty

 - A chance to work on communication, forgiveness and other skills

 - Other programs offered by chaplains on Air Force installations

 Does daily communication with your partner mostly involve texts?
 It might be time for a new way to communicate.

 Take a few minutes to connect in a fun and meaningful way using Love Every Day.
 This free interactive tool for your mobile phone prompts you and your partner, via text, to connect in new ways.
 Both partners answer one question each day for 21 days.
-Check out the video (streaming YouTube is currently blocked from DOD networks.)
+Check out the video.

 Questions can focus on what you love about one another, provide you with new ways to get to know each other, share thoughts and memories, and show you care in fun ways.
 Log in, live in the moment and spark some fun with Love Every Day.